 WCU's online Master of Science in Human Resources (MSHR) is designed to meet the needs of busy professionals who are looking for advancement in the human resources field or who hope to make a career transition into HR.
 The 36-hour program can be completed in two years while working.

 The mission of Western Carolina University’s MSHR program is to prepare strategic HR leaders for the profession.
-We do this by developing our courses based on the most current curriculum guidelines of the Society for Human Resource Management (SHRM) and through innovative teaching which emphasizes using evidence-based practices, approaching HR from a global perspective, and application of learning through community service.
+We do this by developing our courses based on the knowledge areas and competencies identified by the Academy for Human Resource Development, the Human Resource Certification Institute, the Association for Talent Development, the Society for Human Resource Management (SHRM), and Bersin by Deloitte Talent Management, and through innovative teaching which emphasizes using evidence-based practices, approaching HR from a global perspective, and applying the theoretical knowledge acquired in courses through consulting for organizations.
 We strive:

 Program application deadlines are April 1 and November 1 and admission to the program involves a few simple steps.